nthnn/QLBase/README.md

 - The server-side code of QLBase is licensed under the [MIT License](LICENSE/MIT%20Public%20License.txt).
 - The back-end software components used in QLBase are licensed under the [GNU GPL v3.0 License](LICENSE/GNU%20GPL%20v3.0.txt).
 Refer to the individual licenses of those components for specific details.
 And;
-- The Arduino firmware in QLBase's SMS hardware is licensed under the [CERN OHL Permissive](LICENSE/CERN%20OHL%20Permissive%20v2.txt) v2**.
+- The Arduino firmware in QLBase's SMS hardware is licensed under the [CERN OHL Permissive v2](LICENSE/CERN%20OHL%20Permissive%20v2.txt).
 Please review the firmware's licensing documentation for further information.